-- This PDF will be used as our reference of your article for all formatting.
+- This PDF will be used as our reference of your paper for all formatting.
 Please include abstract, figures, tables, equations, references, and biographies (50 to 100 words).
 Figure and table callouts must be included within the text.
-Articles should include all required formatting in text, figures, tables, and equations.
+Papers should include all required formatting in text, figures, tables, and equations.
 References must be numbered sequentially, not alphabetically.

 - Separated figure files (PDF and Hi-Res Digital Images)

-- Include ALL original ungrouped/unlocked/unflattened .eps or .pdf files for each figure.
-Send vector files if possible and ensure the text is not rasterized.
-If your article contains photographs, please send 300 dpi high-resolution or greater .tif files.
-If your article contains screenshots, please send the original digital image.
+- Include all original ungrouped/unlocked/unflattened .eps or .pdf files for each figure.
+Send vector files if possible and ensure that the text is not rasterized.
+If your paper contains photographs, please send 300 dpi high-resolution or greater .tif files.
+If your paper contains screenshots, please send the original digital image.
 If your image contains a map, include the map without text, as a separate file.
-DO NOT send figures with logos or other elements you do not have permission to publish.
+Do not send figures with logos or other elements you do not have permission to publish.
 If you cannot supply us with a high-resolution digital file, we cannot be responsible for the results you will see in the final printed magazine.

 - A completed and signed copyright form